 Inputs are written into outputs in the order given.
-This is useful for CeedOperators that can be represented with only the action of a CeedRestriction and CeedBasis, such as restriction and prolongation operators for p-multigrid.
-Backends may optimize CeedOperators with this CeedQFunction to avoid the copy of input data to output fields by using the same memory location for both.
+This is useful for CeedOperator that can be represented with only the action of aCeedElemRestrictionandCeedBasis, such as restriction and prolongation operators for p-multigrid.
+Backends may optimizeCeedOperatorwith thisCeedQFunction' to avoid the copy of input data to output fields by using the same memory location for both.

-- ceed [in] Ceed object where the CeedQFunction will be created - size [in] Size of the QFunction fields - in_mode [in] CeedEvalMode for input to CeedQFunction - out_mode [in] CeedEvalMode for output to CeedQFunction - qf [out] Address of the variable where the newly created CeedQFunction will be stored int CeedQFunctionReferenceCopy(CeedQFunction qf, CeedQFunction qf_copy)
+- ceed [in] Ceed object used to create the CeedQFunction - size [in] Size of the CeedQFunction fields - in\mode [in] CeedEvalMode for input to CeedQFunction - out\mode [in] CeedEvalMode for output to CeedQFunction - qf [out] Address of the variable where the newly created CeedQFunction will be stored int CeedQFunctionReferenceCopy(CeedQFunction qf, CeedQFunction \qf\copy)